-Key points continued 1 Children and adult social care assessments. ons for a range of Special Education Need services and oport or to raise a concern for children and adults. methods and improving a ra sons' Blue Badge process, including alternative collection inge of online applications including foster carers.
-Developing a wide range of n about support and providers.
-Developing shared access to agency partners. o relevant and appropriate information for all involved multi- Enhancing online assessme nts and applications for carers.
-Services for all bins, blocked drains, anti-soc porting queries and issues.
-Such issues could include missed cial behaviour and Freedom of Information Requests. services which can be paid for online.
+Key points continued Children and adult ons for a range of Special Education Need services and social care assessments. oport or to raise a concern for children and adults. sons' Blue Badge process, including alternative collection inge of online applications including foster carers.
+Developing a wide range of the second s n about support and providers. o relevant and appropriate information for all involved multi- Enhancing online assessme nts and applications for carers.
+Services for all oorting queries and issues.
+Such issues could include missed cial behaviour and Freedom of Information Requests.
+Developing and enhancing s waste, parking, Itchen toll br services which can be paid for online.
 These include: bulky idge and pest control.
-Improving 'apply online' for a permits and planning applic. a range of council services including residents parking ation. applying for a council home, es for a range of Council Housing Services including: , paying rent and requesting repairs.
-Improving access to online i information about events. nformation including, publication of statutory notices and Potential impact of the proposals for this area Residents Staff access our services o digital programme wi rnet regularly and want to online.
-We expect that our Il result in significant positive , as it will be quicker and more As efficiencies are made and more customers are using online channels to access our services there will be a reduction in the need for staff to answer calls, process information and deal with requests.
+Improving 'apply online' for a permits and planning application. a range of council services including residents parking cation.
+Developing online capabilities for a range of Council Housing Services including: applying for a council home, paying rent and requesting repairs.
+Improving access to online information including, publication of statutory notices and information about events.
+Potential impact of the proposals for this area Residents Staff We know that the majority of Southampton residents use the internet regularly and want to access our services online.
+We expect that our digital programme will result in significant positive impacts for residents, as it will be quicker and more convenient to access services.
+We expect that there will be positive impacts on many residents as reporting, paying or applying for council services can be done at any time of day, on the move or from home.
+We recognise that there will be a need to provide support to help some of our customers get online, As efficiencies are made and more customers are using online channels to access our services there will be a reduction in the need for staff to answer calls, process information and deal with requests.
 The projected savings are based on a reduction of 50 full time equivalent posts.
-At this stage, it is many residents as re will be positive impacts on oorting, paying or applying for be done at any time of day, on ne. not possible to provide more specific information about the numbers of posts that will be affected in specific service areas, but staff will be consulted with as more detail is developed. support to help some and will make sure th ere will be a need to provide of our customers get online, at support to use online for the customers who really
+At this stage, it is not possible to provide more specific information about the numbers of posts that will be affected in specific service areas, but staff will be consulted with as more detail is developed. of our customers get online, at support to use online need it.

+channels is available for the customers who really